 - Graphic designers, commercial and industrial designers

 - Multi-media artists and animators

-If you are interested in a career in contemporary visual art or just want to explore your potential, the Visual Arts and Design Diploma is a great place to start.
+If you are interested in a career in contemporary visual art or just want to explore your potential, the Visual Arts and Design program is a great place to start.